MikeHopley/ftl-ships-strategy/index.md

 # Some tips are micro-optimisations

-In this guide, I’ve included small optimisations that are unlikely to make a difference in most cases.
+In this guide, I’ve included small optimisations that usually don’t matter.
 I mainly include them for my own benefit.
 These advanced tactics often come with a price: they can be tedious to perform, and getting them wrong might make things worse.

-For example, on some ships I think it’s optimal to run your pilot to doors during the FTL jump, for boarding defence...but it’s **really** easy to forget you did this!
-Or on the Zoltan B, there is a fiddly tactic to optimise your weapon usage against certain enemies...but messing it up will depower your weapons!
+For example: on Zoltan B, there is a fiddly tactic to optimise your weapon usage against one-shield enemies...but messing it up will depower your weapons!

 I’ve included these tactics because I *think* they are optimal.
-You might decide some tactics are incorrect, or too error-prone, or just too tedious to bother with.
+You might decide some tactics are incorrect, or too error-prone, or just too tedious.
 Feel free to pick and choose!

 # The ships